 There just isn’t anything like a juicy ripe pear.
 The sweet nectar running down your chin as you enjoy the tasty flavor and lush flesh simply can’t be beat.
 With most fruit trees, you need another of their kind to pollinate in order to get this sweet fruit, and pear trees are no exception.
 While there are self-pollinating pear trees, you will get better yields with a partner plant.
 So which pear trees pollinate each other?

 Pear Trees and Pollination

 Growing your own pears is a rewarding endeavor that provides you with a ready supply of these tantalizing fruits but successful pollination is the necessary catalyst that produces the succulent pomes.
 There are several pear tree pollination guides available but there are also some simple rules that will help you choose the best trees with the greatest chance of producing.

 Self-pollinating trees are those that do not strictly need another of the family to set fruit.
 They are also called self-fruitful.
 Many pear varieties are considered self-fruitful, but the addition of another of their kind greatly increases the chances of pollination.
 This is because the pear flowers are short-lived and have minimal nectar.
 Their nectar is not particularly attractive to bees, which are necessary to carry the pollen from flower to flower.

 Nearly all pear trees are suitable for pollinating species that bloom at the same time.
-Some pear trees can even produce parthenocarpic fruit, which have no seeds and grow without fertilization.
+Some pear trees can even produce parthenocarpic fruits, which have no seeds and grow without fertilization.
 Overall, your best crops will come from plants that have a partner or two.